Events

 Plücker Lectures

-The Plücker Lectures consist of two lectures in the fall term.
-The lectures specifically address graduate students in applied and pure mathematics and thus afford the opportunity for interaction across research areas.
+The lectures specifically address graduate students in applied and pure mathematics and thus create an opportunity for interactions across the research areas.

 Poster Exhibitions